prameya/webdora-d8/README.md

 gcloud app deploy --verbosity=info
 ```

-After deployment you can access your new drupal app engine app at:
+After deployment you can access your new Drupal App Engine app at:

 ```
 https://your-project-name.appspot.com